PrestaShop/prestashop.github.io/news/_posts/2019-23-01-resilient-php-applications.md

 * You ought to be able to install PrestaShop even if translations APIs are not reachable, at least in English;
 * You ought to be able to access your back office, no matter how many external APIs respond.

-**The collapse of a third party service should never impact your shop.**
+**The collapse of a third-party service should never impact your shop.**

 Another issue with this kind of naive assumptions is that your system will try to contact again and again the third-party service.
 As a consequence, it slows down your system and makes the user experience terrible when you could instead find out an alternative response.